 We've not yet driven the R1T, so it's hard to comment about the ergonomics of its interior layout and the usefulness of its unique infotainment system.
 Few such details have been released, but Rivian has outlined a fully connected system that will readily enable over-the-air software updates.
 Tesla owners tend to love this functionality, but it can also lead to sloppy development practices.

 The R1T is unusual in its use of space.
 At just 55 inches long, its truck bed is stubbier than most.
 But it has a front trunk under the hood because, well, there's no engine under there.
 And the bed offers an underfloor trunk of its own that's suitable for a full-size spare.
 But the weirdest and coolest part may be something Rivian calls a gear tunnel, which is a lockable space behind the cab and under the bed that can hold golf bags and snowboards.
 Accessible from either side of the truck, its doors open in such a way that they also function as bed steps.

-The 2021 Rivian R1T pickup is a ways off, but the way Rivian has flown under the radar until the automaker had something to show gives us confidence that it might pull this off.
-The truck looks good, its claimed performance seems achievable, and Rivian still has months to refine the product before it begins deliveries in early 2021.
+The release of the 2021 Rivian R1T pickup is quickly approaching, and the way Rivian has flown under the radar until the vehicle is production-ready gives us confidence that it might pull this off.
+The truck looks good, its touted performance seems achievable, and Rivian has time to refine the product before it begins deliveries in mid-2021.
 Until then, watch this space for more updates and an eventual first drive of the Rivian R1T.